mawinkler/playground-one/docs/how-it-works/configurations-aws.md

 *Configuration located in `awsone/2-network`*

 This configuration defines a network with the most commonly used architecture, private and public subnets accross three availability zones.
 It includes everything what a VPC should have, this is amongst others an internet gateway, NAT gateway, security groups, etc. Since a VPC is cheap there's no real need to destroy the networking configuration everyday, just leave it as it is and reuse it the next time.
-This eases the handling of other components like Vision One XDR for Containers.
+This eases the handling of other components.

+In addition to the networking things the following central services can be deployed optionally:

+- Active Directory including a Certification Authority: An AD the PGO way based on cheap `t2.micro` instances.
+- AWS Managed Active Directory: The AWS native variant.
+This is more on the expensive side (USD 96.48/mo).
+- Trend Service Gateway.

 ## Virtual Instances